shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 ## Signup user

-Now we will move to the part where user enter his/her name and avatar url and we will initialize his/her account.
+Now we will move to the part where the user enters his/her name and avatar URL and we will initialize his/her account.

-let's create two input fields one for user name and another for user avatar.
+Let's create two input fields one for user name and another for user avatar.

 ```JSX
  <input placeholder="user name" />